 An employee leave tracker will help you manage your schedule, and avoid any delays or issues with short-staffing when team members are away from work.
 It will also help you identify any trends you need to know, with absenteeism, or staff who don’t take enough leave.

 Keep reading and we’ll show you how to set up a simple vacation and sick time tracking spreadsheet in Google Sheets or Excel.
 We’ll also give you a paid time off tracker template you can start using straight away.

 Here’s a simple process to put together a paid time off tracking spreadsheet.
 We’ll show you how to do it in Google Sheets – but it can work exactly the same in Excel, or your chosen spreadsheet tool.

-First, you’ll want to set up a calendar view to easily track the dates of approved leaves.
+First, you’ll want to set up a calendar view for your employee annual leave tracker.

 The optimal way to do this is one month at a time, generally with each month in its own sheet.
-Make a column for each day of the month, and color in the weekends and any team-wide public holidays and any other non-working days.
+Make a column for each day of the month, and color in the weekends, team-wide public holidays and any other non-working days.

 In the left-most column, fill out each team member’s name, giving each team member their own separate row.